rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 !!!
 Note "Note: You can add your own services"

     And customize the heck out of them, too.
 However, that's a topic that gets kind of complex.
-Get familiar with `firewalld` first, and go from there.
+Get familiar with `firewalld` first  and go from there.

 ## Restricting Access